nikhil-kharbanda/UofT-README_Generator/example/README.md

   - [Tests](#tests)

 ## Installation
-  run program using node, enter the prompts
+  Just click the link, or go to https://nikhil-kharbanda.github.io/UofT-PersonalPortfolioAttempt2/

 ## Installation
-  the purpse of this project is to create a readme file with ease and more effiecently
+  Purpose of this project was to make a more polished personal portfolio webpage, while displaying extra information.
+Attached a resume, entered my certifs, etc so potential employeers can see all my information at any time.

 ## Contributing
-  n/a
+  nikhil-kharbanda

 ## Tests
-  Yes
+  No

 ## About the developer
   nikhil-kharbanda <br >